ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

   },

   props: {
+    // the editor instance
     editor: {
       type: Object,
     },

+    // the current node
     node: {
       type: Object,
     },

+    // an array of decorations
     decorations: {
       type: Array,
     },

+    // true when the caret is inside the node view
     selected: {
       type: Boolean,
     },